Slash Puppet: Here For Blood (2022/23)

+that Cineverse had acquired the US distribution rights for the film and that they plan to give Here For Blood a theatrical release sometime in 2024 and that subsequently it will be released worldwide via their horror digital streaming platform Screambox.

 Musical style

 Slash Puppet is primarily classified as hard rock, while including elements of glam rock, blues and heavy metal.

 Reunion Rumours

 In 2017 the group was spotted together in Toronto prompting speculation that a reunion could be in the works.
 The rumour was further substantiated by vocalist Mif's teasing of the event on several Facebook fan groups for the band.

 In October 2019, Mif announced on Slash Puppet's Facebook page, in connection with the 30th anniversary of the band's inaugural show (Thursday 19 October 1989) that a new Slash Puppet compilation titled "Studs and Gems" is about to be released.
 The compilation became available for pre-orders and the track listing was revealed in October 2021 All six songs from the 1993 self-titled CD are included as well as five songs from No Strings Attached, and a previously unreleased live song.

 Awards

 Discography

 Slash Puppet has released one EP and three albums.